 Excellent!
 At this point, your Akeeba Backup Joomla extension is ready to create a copy of your Joomla site.

 Step #3.
-Use Akeeba Backup to create a copy of your Joomla site
+Use Akeeba Backup to create a copy of your local Joomla site

 - On your "Configuration Wizard" screen, click "Backup Now":